Beef (band): History

 Michel Schoots (Urban Dance Squad) was responsible for the production of their third album Last Rudy Standing (PIAS, 2005).
 He took the band into the ICP studios in Brussels and on a different musical path.
 This resulted in an album with singles like "Cashing the Money" and "Last Rudy Standing".
 The latter was used by Amnesty International in their Control Arms campaign, in which the band took up the role as ambassador.

 2007 started with the recording of a new studio album and a release of their live album Last Rudies Live – The Singles (the first release on their own label "Beef Foundation").

-April 2008 saw the release of the album; The Original, an album where they had a lot more freedom and on which they expressed their own style more than ever before, as Pieter Both said on the popular Dutch TV show De Wereld Draait Door.
+April 2008 saw the release of the album The Original, an album where they had a lot more freedom and on which they expressed their own style more, as Pieter Both said on the popular Dutch TV show De Wereld Draait Door.

-The Original featured a popular remake of Krezip's "I Would Stay" featuring their lead singer Jacqueline Govaert.
+The Original featured a popular cover of Krezip's "I Would Stay" featuring their lead singer Jacqueline Govaert.

 Beef’s album, Favorites was released on 20 April 2009.
 To close a period of 10 years of performing, the band members selected their favorite songs and added two recordings that were previously unreleased on CD, to the track list. ("When Doves Cry" and "She Loves Me").

 After a break of 3 years Beef did a small club tour at the end of 2012.

+On June 26, 2022, guitarist Bram Wouters, also known as Irieginal Abraham of Beef, Soundsystem United Sounds and Kenny B, died at the age of 53 in his hometown of Weelde, Belgium.
+He had been ill for some time.